SysError99/GMClient/README.md

 # References
 There are plenty of command you can use in GML, as shown below:

+## Configuration
+This section indicates all configuration being made inside of `./client/client.js`

+1. `highDPI` (boolean) Enables high-resolution mode for canvas.
+2. `webSocketAddress` (string) Server URL for networking interaction.

+## GML References
+This section indicates all GML functions can be used.

 ### Audio
 This category indicates functions related to media audio player.
 1. `audio_play(url_file_location:string)` Plays audio as `Media`. (any medias or this can be interrupted by this or another media)